Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: 2D Demonstration

 \subsection{PINN Architecture and Training}

 Physics-informed neural nets used in this work were implemented in both TensorFlow~\cite{Abadi2016} and PyTorch~\cite{Paszke2019}.
 The networks discussed in this section comprised ten hidden layers that contained 50 neurons per output variable.
-We used swish activation functions because they have been shown to improve the stability of the gradients needed to calculate \eqref{equ:physics residuals} compared to hyperbolic tangent and ReLU activation functions~\cite{Raissi2020}.
+We used swish activation functions because they have been shown to improve the stability of the gradients needed to calculate \eqref{equ:physics residuals} compared to hyperbolic tangent and rectified linear activation functions~\cite{Raissi2020}.
 Weights were randomly initialized with a standard normal distribution and biases were set to zero at the start.
 Training was performed by minimizing \eqref{equ:total loss:reconstruction} or \eqref{equ:total loss:measurement} with the Adam optimizer~\cite{Kingma2014} at a learning rate of $1\times10^{-3}$ for the first 1000 epochs and $1\times10^{-4}$ thereafter, where an epoch indicates one pass through the full data set.
 The PINNs were trained until the total loss reached a plateau, defined as a 1000-epoch stretch over which the 500-epoch running average of $\mathcal{L}_\mathrm{total}$ decreased by less than 1\%.
+On average, reconstructions computed on an NVIDIA Tesla P100 graphis processing unit took 95 hours to satisfy this criterion.